j-shilling/rails-book-store/README.md

 ### Author

-Authors, of course, can write multiple books and this company also wants to save a `first_name` and `last_name` for each author.
+Authors can write multiple books and this company also wants to save a `first_name` and `last_name` for each author.
 Authors should not be able to have the same first *and* last name, but two authors may have the same first name if their last names are different.
 Authors also have many stores through their books and `Author#stores` should return only unique stores.

 ##### Hint